zatchliu/COMP211/README.md

-# COMP211
+## COMP211
-repo for work in COMP211
+Repository containing HW and Labs for COMP211: Principles of Imperative Computation